Reviewing and reporting for the STAR programme

 - include recommendations about future directions and possibly an action plan for the following year

-- provide a brief overview of expenditure
+- provide an overview of expenditure

-- list of key personnel and their roles.
+- list key personnel and their roles.

 Reporting to New Zealand Qualifications Authority